KCLOSS/gradle-bluej-jar/README.md

 This is a Gradle plugin for producing JAR files which are valid [BlueJ](https://bluej.org/) project archives.

+This plugin only works in Java projects, as BlueJ only supports Java and [Stride](https://stride-lang.net/).
+It also only works in the `main` Source Set.
+Support for non-main Source Sets is planned.

 ## What is a BlueJ project archive?

 A BlueJ project archive has several differences to a 'normal' JAR file: